Skip to main content

 What is the main difference between the Bluevua RO100ROPOT-UV and the Lite UV?

-The biggest differences are price ($317 vs $219) and water efficiency.
-The premium UV model has a 2:1 pure-to-drain ratio while the Lite UV wastes more water at 3:1.
+The biggest differences are price and water efficiency.
+The premium UV model costs roughly 45% more than the Lite UV and has a 2:1 pure-to-drain ratio while the Lite UV wastes more water at 3:1.
 The Lite UV actually has 7 filtration stages compared to the premium's 6, and adds a smart LED display.
 Both include UV sterilization and glass carafes.

 Is the Bluevua Lite UV worth the savings over the full UV model?

 For most households, yes.
-The Lite UV saves you nearly $100 and delivers comparable filtration with its 7-stage system.
+The Lite UV saves you a significant amount and delivers comparable filtration with its 7-stage system.
 The main trade-off is water waste — the Lite UV uses 50% more drain water.
 If your water bill is a concern or you live in a drought-prone area, the premium model's 2:1 ratio may pay for itself over time.

 Do both Bluevua models remove the same contaminants?